XAVware/LazySplitX/README.md

     - Forcing colVis and prefCol to .detail and .detailOnly, then back to doubleColumn & sidebar does not fix the issue.
     - The custom SidebarToggle button is working correctly, it successfully calls toggleSidebar() which prints 'tapped' and the current state of the columns.
  SOLUTION - NEEDS REVIEW:
- Added GeometryReader containing 'isLandscape' constant to LazyNavViewContent.
+ Added GeometryReader containing 'isLandscape' constant to LazySplit.
 Add an onChange Listener.
 This should force the view to regenerate itself each orientation change.
 Still need to make sure it doesn't cause memory/performance issues

  TODO: NEEDS REVIEW: BUG #3 - 5/19/24 - Large Screen iPhone - Landscape: